kcharters/sengportfolio/Personal Reflection.md

 I also learnt about frameworks and how web design in industry is done which has compeled me to try other frameworks such as ASP.net and Django in the summer break as this is something i would like to do when i complete the degree
 <br>
 ## Sprint 2
+### What did i do well:
+I used my previous knowledge to implement styling , fixed some issues that other members were having especially with our naming conventions and getting our controller functions to work with the database, which helped me understand the back end of what was going on with the site.

-### What behaviour will i change next sprint:
+### What mistakes did i make:
 With only having three members due to losing one memeber and another having family commitments I became quite resentful towards my team and need to be more understanding that somethings cant be controlled

-### What mistakes did i make:
 Trying to take on others work as well as my own made me prioritise the project over other things I had to do which wasnt a good idea in the long run considering the workload i myself have this also relates to the agile principle "Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely."
 ### Barriers:
 some team members not contributing as much the others and adding and changing of issues with the client, im lucky i can adapt to change even it makes me uncomfortable and anxious this is a personailty trait of my own that i have had to